tpaau-17DB/cpp-logger/README.md

 * `Logger::PrintWarn`
 * `Logger::PrintErr`

-Note that debug logs will get filtered out bu default.
+Note that debug logs will get filtered out by default.

 </details>